hunter-teacher-cert/work_csci70900-Mamudu/ds_csci70300/design/DesignChallenge.md

 ## TEAM WORK

 # Data Structures Design Challenge
-Storing 3 pieces of data (first, last, number) makes most sense to be<br>
-stored in a data structure which contains a node.<br>
+Storing 3 pieces of data (first, last, number) makes most sense to be stored in a data structure which contains a node or an array.
-When adding, you are creating a new node and inserting it into the data structure<br>
+When adding, you are creating a new node and inserting it into the data structure.

 # Binary tree
 - add - needs to traverse through all levels of the tree - worst case O(n)